 3.1.2 Field Analysis Summary

 Field geochemical analyses will be performed during all groundwater monitoring events (baseline, one day, one week and one month).
-The field parameters, analytical method and holding times are presented in table 3-2, below.
+The field parameters, analytical methods and holding times are presented in Table 3-2, below.